Privacy Policy

 For Parents and Students:

-For Parents, Students and Participants we may also collect demographic information, such as your country, state, or county of residence or business operation (“Demographic Information”).
+Your name, email address, name of the educational institute where you work, demographic information such as your country, state, or county of residence or business operation (“Demographic Information”).

-Your decision to provide us with information is voluntary, but if you choose not to provide any requested information, you may not be able to take advantage of all of the Site’s features or our Services.
+Your decision to provide us with information is voluntary, and we use the information to allow you to take advantage of all of the Site’s features and services.

 In addition to information that you choose to submit to us, we and/or our service providers may automatically collect and/or store certain information when you visit or interact with the Site (“Usage Information”).
 This Usage Information may be stored and/or accessed from your personal computer, laptop, tablet, mobile phone or other device (a “Device”) whenever you visit or interact with our Site.